grossherr/elasticpress-autosuggest-endpoint/README.md

 # Elasticpress Autosuggest Endpoint

 Configuration:
-- set your index
+- Set your index
-- customize your endpoint
+- Customize the endpoint

+Setup:
+- Elasticpress PHP Client is necessary
+- if installed via composer it should be added automatically
+- if not, go to plugin directory and  run: composer install --no-dev

-Setup Elasticpress Autosuggest:
+Elasticpress Autosuggest Settings:
-- In Settings give https//domain.con/elasticpress/autosuggest/
+- Endpoint https//domain.con/elasticpress/autosuggest/
+- Or whatever you customized